Danielduarte31/Danielduarte31/README.md

 ##

- ## Technologies i use in my daily life
+ ##🛠 Technologies I use in my daily life

  <div>